August 2023 Night Sky Astronomy Targets

 Thu 24th Aug

-August 1st is the first of two supermoons in August, the second on August 30th which is also known as a blue moon.
-A blue moon is defined as a second full moon in a single month, quite a rare event.
+August 1st is the first of two supermoons in August, and the second is on August 30th, also known as a blue moon.
+A blue moon is a second full moon in a month, quite a rare event.

 August Planets